mth229/mth229.github.io/calculator.md

 ```

-To see that `julia` has left associative subtraction, we can just
+To see that `Julia` has left associative subtraction, we can just
 check.

 ```